javalite/site-content/src/activeweb/database_configuration.md

 ## How to specify an environment

 An environment is specified by an environment variable: `ACTIVE_ENV` Every computer where an ActiveWeb project gets executed, needs to have this variable specified.
 This value is used to determine which DB connections need to be initialized.

-## Default environment

-In case an environment variable `ACTIVE_ENV` is not provided, the framework defaults to "development".
+> Default environment: In case an environment variable `ACTIVE_ENV` is not provided, the framework defaults to "development".

-## What is a mode?
+## Execution modes

-ActiveWeb defines two modes of operation: "standard", which is also implicit, and "testing".
-Standard mode is used during regular run of the program, and testing used during the build when tests are executed.
+ActiveWeb defines two modes of operation:

+* "standard" - is also implicit and default.
+Used during regular execution of applications
+* "testing" - used during the build when tests are executed

 ActiveWeb promotes a style of development where one database used for testing, but a different one used under normal execution.
 When tests are executed, a "test" database is used, and when a project is run in a normal mode, a "development" database is used.
 Having sa separate database for testing ensures safety of data in the development database.

+## Configure connections

+There are two basic ways to configure connections: property file and in code.
+You can also use a mixed approach, where connections are configured in a property file, and in code.
+Please, see section "Property file configuration" below.

-## Property file configuration
+### Property file configuration

 You can create a file called `database.properties` and place it on classpath or somewhere on the file system.